On this page:

 This is a smaller room, offering the ideal choice for smaller, more personal ceremonies with a maximum of 40 guests.
 It is also possible to marry here and toast the union before enjoying your meal in the Great Hall.
 The light blue walls are calming, providing a stark contrast to the restored ceiling.

-Easy access to Queen Street Gardens for magnificent photo opportunities
+Queen Street Gardens – Easy access for magnificent photo opportunities

 We are always delighted to be given the opportunity to photograph a wedding at the Royal College of Physicians of Edinburgh.
 As you can see, the grand staircase and the many beautiful and historical rooms provide a selection of magnificent locations for photo opportunities.